jamesmcroft/uwp-appium-pop-example/README.md

 Taking advantage of the [WinAppDriver](https://github.com/microsoft/WinAppDriver) service to provide Appium UI tests for Windows apps, this project serves as a simple example of building tests following the Page Object Pattern.

 The sample uses the default Windows Alarms & Clock application to provide example tests for adding and editing alarms.

+### Wnat is the Page Object Pattern?

+The goal of the page object pattern is to use page objects to abstract page information away from your tests.
+Ideally, they will store all your selectors to find UI elements that a page is aware of and actions that are capable of the page.

+As a result, the page object provides reusable, chainable components which can be used to create well-structured, easily readable tests.

+Explore the [EditAlarmPage](/src/Uwp.Appium.PopExample.Alarms/Pages/EditAlarmPage.cs) example for more info.

 ### Get started
 1. Download Windows Application Driver installer from <https://github.com/Microsoft/WinAppDriver/releases>